 - .
 On an actual basis; - .
 On a pro forma basis after giving effect to the conversion of all outstanding preferred stock into 7,775,349 shares of common stock; and - .
-On a pro forma as adjusted basis, giving effect to our sale of the common stock in this offering at an assumed offering price of \$14.00 per share, including the sale of our treasury stock, and the application of the net proceeds as described under "Use of Proceeds."
+On a pro forma as adjusted basis, giving effect to our sale of the common stock in this offering at the initial public offering price of \$15.00 per share, including the sale of our treasury stock, and the application of the net proceeds as described under "Use of Proceeds."